Xen0byte/har-viewer/README.md

 ## Roadmap

-- Custom word list for redaction

 See the [open issues](https://github.com/develerik/har-viewer/issues) for a list of proposed features (and known issues).

 ## Get Support

 This project is maintained by [@develerik](https://github.com/develerik).
-Please understand that we won't be able to provide individual support via email.
-We also believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.
+Please understand that I won't be able to provide individual support via email.
+I also believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.

 - [**Report a bug**](https://github.com/develerik/har-viewer/issues/new?labels=bug&template=bug_report.md)